-- 1. The Pharmacy Orientation Program is conducted for all new employees of the Pharmacy Department. - 2.
-The Assistant Director of Pharmacy will assign a new employee to receive mentorship from one of the Pharmacy Supervisors as the employee moves through each area in the Pharmacy. - 3.
+- 1 The Pharmacy Orientation Program is conducted for all new employees of the Pharmacy Department. - 2 The Assistant Director of Pharmacy will assign a new employee to receive mentorship from one of the Pharmacy Supervisors as the employee moves through each area in the Pharmacy. - 3.
 Each new employee enters a scheduled rotation through each area of Pharmacy practice to receive orientation and training specific to that area. - 4.
 The Pharmacy Supervisors will maintain the new employee's Pharmacy Orientation Checklist during the orientation process.
-Successful demonstration of orientation and training in each area is documented on the Pharmacy Orientation Checklist by the supervisor. - 5.
-The completed Pharmacy Orientation Checklist is returned by the supervisor to the Assistant Director of Pharmacy. - 6.
-Two copies of the completed Pharmacy Orientation Checklist will be filed. - a.
-One copy shall be forwarded to the Human Resources Department to be placed in the employee's file. - b.
-One copy will be placed in the employee's personnel file in the Pharmacy Department. - 7.
-The orientation program is updated as needed to reflect the current requirements and practices in Stony Brook University Hospital and the Pharmacy Department. - 8.
-New employees rotate through the following areas according to their specific job:
+Successful demonstration of orientation and training in each area is documented in PharmacyKeeper by a pharmacy supervisor. - 5.
+The completed training is confirmed by a pharmacy manager. - 6.
+The orientation program is updated as needed to reflect the current requirements and practices in Stony Brook University Hospital and the Pharmacy Department.